 Sow Bug Control

-Sow bugs gather in large numbers and hide in the hard to reach areas of your home, because of this it is best to contact a professional pest control company to help eliminate and control these pests.
+Sow bugs gather in large numbers and hide in the hard-to-reach areas of your home, because of this it is best to contact a professional pest control company to help eliminate and control these pests.
 The experts at American Pest Solutions have the knowledge, experience, and technology necessary to effectively eliminate your property’s sow bug infestation.

 Sow Bug Prevention

 There are several things that you can do around your home and property to help prevent problems with sow bugs.
 Seal cracks and crevices found in your home’s foundation, install door sweeps on all exterior doors, and caulk gaps found around exterior windows and doors.
 Outside remove piles of organic debris like grass and leaves from your property, leave a barrier between any mulch and your home’s foundation, and make sure that gutters are working effectively to direct water away from the outside of your home.
-Inside your home, it is helpful to reduce humidity levels by placing dehumidifiers in areas like basements and laundry rooms or install air-conditioners.
+Inside your home, it is helpful to reduce humidity levels by placing dehumidifiers in areas like basements and laundry rooms or installing air-conditioners.